ArnoAnsems/CatacombGL/README.md

 * Player, projectile and monster movement with floating point precision.
 * Supports The Catacomb Abyss version 1.13 (shareware) and version 1.24 (as included in the Catacombs Pack from gog.com).
 * Supports The Catacomb Armageddon version 1.02 (as included in the Catacombs Pack from gog.com).
+* Supports The Catacomb Apocalypse version 1.01 (as included in the Catacombs Pack from gog.com).
 * WASD and mouselook.

-Current limitations as of version 0.2.1:
+Current limitations as of version 0.3.0:
 * No support for game controllers.
 * No backwards compatibility with saved games from the original DOS game.
 * Only Adlib sound card emulation; no PC speaker emulation.